hammadzz/BookOfLearnings/aws/aws-certifications-faq.md

 1.  **How do I register for an exam?**

     Go to [aws.training](https://www.aws.training/Dashboard) and login with your Amazon Account (not aws) to register for an exam at a nearby testing center.
 The Cloud Practitioner exam is now available as an online proctored exam.

+1. **What do I need to score to pass the exam?**

+    Official AWS Answer:
+    >AWS Certification passing scores are set by using statistical analysis and are subject to change.
+AWS does not publish exam passing scores because exam questions and passing scores are updated to reflect changes in test forms as the content is updated.

+    Usually for associate it can range from as low as 70% to as high as 90%.
+With an 80% you can be fairly confident you passed.

 1. **What happens if I fail the certification exam?**